-Course Code: ENT553 Course: Embedded System and RTOS
+Course Code: ENT553

-L:4 Hrs., P: 0 Hrs., Per week Credits: 4
+L :4 Hrs., P : 0 Hrs., Per week

-- 1. Understanding of ARM architecture and its organization. - 2.
-Interfacing and Programming concepts of ARM based microcontroller. - 3.
-Fundamental concepts of Real Time Operating Systems (RTOS) - 4.
+The objective of this course is to provide students with 1.
+Understanding of ARM architecture and its organization.
+2. Interfacing and Programming concepts of ARM based microcontroller.
+3. Fundamental concepts of Real Time Operating Systems (RTOS) 4.
 Knowledge of various aspects of COS and Linux as Embedded OS.